sccn/sccn.github.io/tutorials/09_source/Custom_head_model.md

 ![Screen Shot 2022-12-11 at 7 39 20 PM](https://user-images.githubusercontent.com/1872705/206955695-e1522efe-793e-4fcc-a3ed-4b8573db67cf.png)

-Once this is done, call menu item <span style="color: brown">*Tools > Source localization using DIPFIT > Head model and settings*</span>.
+Once this is done, call menu item <span style="color brown">*Tools > Source localization using DIPFIT > Head model and settings*</span>.
 We can see that the head model, MRI, and associated coordinate landmarks are blanked out.
 The graphic interface also shows that we are editing a custom head model in the Fieldtrip format.

 ![Screen Shot 2022-12-11 at 7 43 48 PM](https://user-images.githubusercontent.com/1872705/206956553-435a3f9f-48db-4bff-b714-4fddc37aa3f6.png)

-Press the Co-register button, and then in the co-registration window, select *Align fiducials*, and press OK in the window, allowing you to select the pairs of channels. *Align fiducials* applies a rigid transformation, which is what we want because the fiducials in the MRI and the fiducials in channel space should not be stretched along any dimension (they are the same).
+Press the *Co-register* button, and then in the co-registration window, select *Align fiducials*, and press OK in the window, allowing you to select the pairs of channels. *Align fiducials* applies a rigid transformation, which is what we want because the fiducials in the MRI and the fiducials in channel space should not be stretched along any dimension (they are the same).
 The coregistration window will show a nonperfect alignment (left), which we can then adjust manually (right) by changing scaling and offsets.
 The electrodes should be above the scalp.
 The misalignment is due to uncertainty associated with [selecting fiducials](https://eeglab.org/tutorials/ConceptsGuide/coordinateSystem.html#eeglab-electrode-coordinate-systems).

 ![Screen Shot 2022-12-11 at 11 06 22 PM](https://user-images.githubusercontent.com/1872705/206982193-92e59b82-90b9-43c5-8e7a-d551a90d66d1.png)

 Press 'OK' to close the co-registration graphic interface and then 'OK' again to close the dipole settings graphic interface.
-We are now ready to localize some [ICA component scalp projection maps](DIPFIT.md) or any other [EEG source projection maps](EEG_sources.md).
+We are now ready to localize some [ICA component scalp projection maps](DIPFIT.md) - or any other [EEG source projection maps](EEG_sources.md).

 ## Scripting it